dspinellis/alexandria3k/_sources/dev-plugin.rst.txt

 * Add unit tests in the `tests/data_sources` directory.
 * Add a motivating example in the `examples` directory.

-For data sources available in more complex forms you must also define
+For data sources available in more complex forms you must also define.

 * an SQLite virtual table data source `VTSource`,
 * a cursor to iterate over the records of each table,